vanschependom/KULAK_IW-shed-of-graphs/README.md

 #### 5. Stopping the server

 Run `docker ps` again to find out the container ID.
 Then run the command below, replacing `<containerID>` with the container ID from the `docker ps` command.
-This will copy the history from the container over to your system.
+This will also copy the history from the container over to your system.

 ```bash
 ./stop_docker.sh <containerID>